 Call Cambridge Today for More Information

 Does a career as a medical assistant sound like a perfect fit for you?
-Cambridge Institute of Allied Health in Orlando can help you reach your goals.
+Cambridge College of Healthcare & Technology in Orlando can help you reach your goals.
 To learn more about our Medical Assistant program or to speak with an advisor, give us a call at 877-206-4279 or send us a message.